sgbaird/faith-family-science/_posts/2022-06-26-farmbot-spiritual-noise.md

   time?
 - The efforts might result in (at least a perceived) failure.
 What if I get started, and this is the case?
-- What if others might think or act negatively in response to my actions? (in the case of gardening, theft/vandalism of the equipment is a real possibility, while in the case of missionary work, I worry about becoming a [social pariah](https://www.google.com/search?q=social+pariah), losing friendships and
+- What if others think or act negatively in response to my actions? (in the case of gardening, theft/vandalism of the equipment is a real possibility, while in the case of missionary work, I worry about becoming a [social pariah](https://www.google.com/search?q=social+pariah), losing friendships and